-In 2013, the New Jersey Historical Commission funded a collaborative project between the Alice Paul Institute and historic preservation consultants Preservation Partners, authors of the New Jersey Women’s Heritage Trail, featuring over 150 women’s historic sites throughout New Jersey.
-The projected included a new website design, upgraded content and an expanded section featuring the New Jersey Women’s Heritage Trail in an engaging, comprehensive and interactive format.
-Preservation Partners and API are delighted to celebrate the 350th anniversary of the State of New Jersey by presenting the revised New Jersey Women’s History Website, an engaging resource for New Jersey visitors whether they visiting online or driving through our Garden State.
+In 2013, the New Jersey Historical Commission funded a collaborative project between the Alice Paul Institute and the historic preservation consultants Preservation Partners, authors of the New Jersey Women’s Heritage Trail, which featured over 150 women’s historic sites throughout New Jersey.
+The project included a new website design, upgraded content, and an expanded section featuring the New Jersey Women’s Heritage Trail.

 In spring 2020, the Rowan University Libraries Digital Scholarship Center partnered with the Rowan University History Department to acquired the project for future development.
 This work will include integrating the project within History and Gender Studies courses, where students will research topics and develop content for the project.
 We also have plans to incorporate the project within a Cultural Geography course, where students will focus on documenting and mapping historical sites for tourism.
 We also plan to integrate education courses, where students will develop units and lesson plans that utilize the project’s content.
 These units and lessons will be shared through the website.